tmenguy/ha-solcast-solar/README.md

 ### Dampening configuration

-It is possible to configure hourly dampening values to account for shading.
-This may be configured by automation or the integration configuration for total dampening.
-Per-site dampening is possible by using service calls (but not in the itegration `CONFIGURE` dialogue).
+It is possible to configure periodic dampening values to account for shading.
+This may be configured by automation or the integration configuration for total dampening (hourly dampening only in configuration).
+Per-site and per-half hour dampening is also possible by using service calls (but not in the itegration `CONFIGURE` dialogue).

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/reconfig.png">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/reconfig.png)